entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-project-bundle.md

 ``` sh
 ent prj deploy
 ```
-5. Jump to [Install the bundle into your application](#install-the-bundle-into-an-application) below to finish installing your bundle
+5. Jump to [Install the Bundle into an Application](#install-the-bundle-into-an-application) below to finish installing your bundle

 ## Manual Steps